-Grand Challenges Canada seeks proposals for innovative solutions that could be easily implemented in developing countries to improve global health.
-We seek ideas that are bold and creative and that have the potential to make a substantial impact on a global health problem.
+Grand Challenges Canada seeks proposals for bold ideas that could be easily implemented in developing countries to improve global health.
 The proposed innovations would need to:

-- 1. Have a strong likelihood of achieving substantial and measurable health gains in an under-resourced setting; - Maximize delivery, uptake, acceptability, sustainability and impact by integrating scientific/technological, social and business innovation.
-We call this "Integrated Innovation".
-(See the Integrated Innovation white paper available at www.grandchallenges.ca/integrated-innovation)
+- 1. Have a strong likelihood of achieving substantial and measurable health gains in an under-resourced setting - Maximize delivery, uptake, acceptability, sustainability and impact by integrating scientific/technological, social and business innovation.
+We call this Integrated Innovation.
+(See the Integrated Innovation white paper available at www.grandchallenges.ca/integrated-innovation.)